flowtoolz/flowtoolz.github.io/about/about.md

 <img src="sebastian-telle.jpg" class="ft-about-portrait-image" /> I'm the founder of Flowtoolz.
 I started coding in 1994, studied fine arts, computer and media science and got my master's degree in information engineering from Konstanz University.

 I've worked as a research assistant, web developer, editor and as software engineer for iOS, tvOS and macOS.
-My focus always goes to the big picture.
-In Software Engineering this translates to the question: <i>What is a natural clean design and clean architecture of software?</i>
+My focus gravitates to the big picture, and I think a lot about what natural clean software architecture is.

 I also love reading and writing non-fiction, functional fitness, the game of Go, learning new stuff, positive psychology, producing pop songs, the paleo lifestyle, barefoot running, zen meditation and discussions with interesting positive people.